-Ever since Nvidia officially unveiled their Turing RTX 2080 cards on Monday, we’ve heard nothing but ‘ray tracing this’ and ‘Giga Rays that’ – so much so that I can probably now recite 3573 things about their fancy pants lighting equations off by heart.
+Ever since the official unveiling of their Nvidia RTX 2080 cards on Monday, we’ve heard nothing but ‘ray tracing this’ and ‘Giga Rays that’ – so much so that I can probably now recite 3573 things about their fancy pants lighting equations off by heart.
 What I can’t say 3753 things about is their frame rate performance, mostly because Nvidia have only revealed a small handful of very specific figures so far regarding RTX 2080 vs GTX 1080 benchmarks and I haven’t been able to do any independent testing on them, making it nigh-on impossible to tell how they really compare to the rest of today’s best graphics cards.

 After speaking with Metro Exodus developers 4A Games, however, we might finally have some idea of what to expect when Nvidia’s pretty RTX settings are all switched on.

 “We’re always going to be pushing 60[fps],” rendering programmer Ben Archard told me when I asked if 4A have any kind of performance targets when it came to implementing Nvidia’s uber lighting ray tracing tech.
 “But we’ll see what we get.
 Obviously, there are three cards there and we’ll see what profiles we can get for each.”

 He also confirmed that 4A’s 60fps target was with a 1920×1080 resolution as well.
 “It’s 1080p, yes,” he said.
 “That’s the goal, but we’ll see how it goes.”